 - Add the dry ingredients alternately with the liquid chocolate/sour cream mixture, beginning and ending with the dry ingredients.
 (3 additions of dry and 2 additions of wet ingredients), mixing until blended.
 Stop mixer and scrape down the sides of bowl with your spatula.

-- With mixer on low, slowly add the hot coffee and mix until well combined. (about 30 seconds)
+- With mixer on low, slowly add the hot coffee and mix until well combined. (about 30 seconds).
+Look over the recipe and make sure all ingredients have been added.

 - Bake at 350 degrees for 22 to 25 minutes.
 The layers will be done when a toothpick inserted into the center comes out clean or with just a few crumbs attached.